MrMinemeet/Eugen/README.md

 * The `url` is the link to the calendar file of [KUSSS](https://kuss.jku.at).
 The data is fetched, parsed and used to assign the corresponding LVA channels.
 * The optional `mat-nr` is the student's matrikel number.
 At this point it is optional but may be useful to know at some occasion.

+## /unkusss
+Unsubscribes the user from the Eugen Service.
+Furthermore, any user-specific data stored is deleted.

 # Requirements
 TODO